Deploy a task sequence

 Deploy Windows 10 in-place upgrade via CMG

-Starting in version 1802, the Windows 10 in-place upgrade task sequence supports deployment to internet-based clients managed through the cloud management gateway (CMG).
+The Windows 10 in-place upgrade task sequence supports deployment to internet-based clients managed through the cloud management gateway (CMG).
 This ability allows remote users to more easily upgrade to Windows 10 without needing to connect to the intranet.

 When you deploy an upgrade task sequence, use the following settings: